-class hoomd.hdf5.File (args, kwargs) Thin wrapper of the h5py.File class.
+class hoomd.hdf5.File(\args, \\kwargs)

-Thin wrapper of the hopy.
-File class.
+Thin wrapper of the h5py.File class.

 This class ensures, that opening and close operations within a context manager are only executed on the root MPI rank.

 Note: This class can be used like the h5py.File class, but the user has to make sure that all operations are only executed on the root rank.